alvarosantamariagomez/sari/www/about.md

 1) Upload the series file from your computer using `browse file`, or from a web server using the `Station`, `Server` and `Product` options, or via a URL query, or from a Unix-like terminal using the [sari.sh script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
 2) Set the series format and time units if necessary and `Plot` the series with points (default), lines or points & lines.
+3) Upload a secondary series to correct the loading displacements (atmospheric, oceanic and hydrology) using the series available at the EOSTLS server.
-3) If the series has daily sampling, reduce it to weekly sampling using the `reduce sampling` option with a period of *=7/365.25* years (or the equivalent 7 days or 1 week, depending on the series time unit).
+4) If the series has daily sampling, reduce it to weekly sampling using the `reduce sampling` option with a period of *=7/365.25* years (or the equivalent 7 days or 1 week, depending on the series time unit).
-4) Upload a previously unfinished fit or the fit from another series, if comparison is needed, with the `load SARI model` button.
+5) Upload a previously unfinished fit or the fit from another series, if comparison is needed, with the `load SARI model` button.
-5) Upload the *sitelog* and/or *station.info* and/or *soln* and/or *custom offset* files from your computer if available.
+6) Upload the *sitelog* and/or *station.info* and/or *soln* and/or *custom offset* files from your computer if available.
 The *station.info* and *custom offset* files are already loaded if you have done this and did not refresh the page.
-6) Show the equipment changes by activating `plot changes` next to the input *sitelog*, *station.info*, *soln* and/or *custom* files.
+7) Show the equipment changes by activating `plot changes` next to the input *sitelog*, *station.info*, *soln* and/or *custom* files.
-7) Fit a low-pass `smoother` (a period of 0.1 years should be enough to fit seasonals) and remove the outliers from the filter residuals manually using the `toggle points` or automatically using a residual threshold and the `auto toggle`.
+8) Fit a low-pass `smoother` (a period of 0.1 years should be enough to fit seasonals) and remove the outliers from the filter residuals manually using the `toggle points` or automatically using a residual threshold and the `auto toggle`.
 Remember to activate `all components` before removing any outlier if you plan to merge the results of the three coordinate components into a single file later.
-8) Remove the low-pass smoother and fit a linear trend using weighted LS.
+9) Remove the low-pass smoother and fit a linear trend using weighted LS.
-9) Fit position discontinuities due to known equipment changes (dates are available by activating `list` changes next to the input *sitelog*, *station.info* and/or *custom* files) or due to unknown events (dates are available under the plot by zooming in and clicking where a discontinuity is needed).
+10) Fit position discontinuities due to known equipment changes (dates are available by activating `list` changes next to the input *sitelog*, *station.info* and/or *custom* files) or due to unknown events (dates are available under the plot by zooming in and clicking where a discontinuity is needed).
-10) Alternatively, if feeling lazy today, you can also try to `search discontinuities` automatically (this is very time-consuming, so do not forget to reduce the sampling to weekly).
+11) Alternatively, if feeling lazy today, you can also try to `search discontinuities` automatically (this is very time-consuming, so do not forget to reduce the sampling to weekly).
-11) Plot the `periodogram` (amplitude or power) of the model residuals and check for significant periodic lines.
+12) Plot the `periodogram` (amplitude or power) of the model residuals and check for significant periodic lines.
-12) Remove sinusoidal variations.
+13) Remove sinusoidal variations.
 The exact periods can be obtained by zooming in and clicking on the periodogram.
 Rise the oversampling factor after zooming in if necessary, but return to 1 before zooming out.
 If the periodic variations are not sinusoidal, use the generic `periodic waveform` instead of the LS sinusoidal fit.
 If the periodic variations are sinusoidal, but their amplitude and/or phase are changing smoothly, use a Kalman filter fit with appropriate process and measurement noise variances.
 Temporal changes of amplitude and frequency can be assessed using the `wavelet` analysis (this is very time-consuming, so you may need to reduce the period bounds and/or reduce the temporal/frequency resolution of the wavelet).
-13) Add logarithmic and/or exponential terms to the fitted model if necessary.
+14) Add logarithmic and/or exponential terms to the fitted model if necessary.
-14) Iterate the steps 9 to 13 while zooming in and out guided by the smoother, the known equipment changes, the other coordinate components, an independent deformation model or the series of a nearby station, which can be uploaded with the *secondary series* feature (`show` or `correct` options).
+15) Iterate the steps 9 to 13 while zooming in and out guided by the smoother, the known equipment changes, the other coordinate components, an independent deformation model or the series of a nearby station, which can be uploaded with the *secondary series* feature (if loading corrections were not already uploaded in step 3).
-15) Check the significance of the fitted model parameters (bearing in mind that formal errors may be too optimistic) and remove unnecessary parameters from the model.
+16) Check the significance of the fitted model parameters (bearing in mind that formal errors may be too optimistic) and remove unnecessary parameters from the model.
-16) When the fit of the LS model is finished, run the `noise analysis` using a white + power-law noise model to get a better formal rate uncertainty (this can be very time-consuming, so do not forget to reduce the sampling to weekly).
+17) When the fit of the LS model is finished, run the `noise analysis` using a white + power-law noise model to get a better formal rate uncertainty (this can be very time-consuming, so do not forget to reduce the sampling to weekly).
-17) Plot the power `periodogram` to check that the fitted noise model corresponds to the LS model residuals, or use the estimated log-likelihood to select the best noise model.
+18) Plot the power `periodogram` to check that the fitted noise model corresponds to the LS model residuals, or use the estimated log-likelihood to select the best noise model.
 The parameters of the fitted noise model will be used to estimate a more realistic formal uncertainty of the linear trend.
-18) Use the estimated noise parameters to check the significance of the estimated offsets using the `offset verification` option and remove offsets from the LS model accordingly.
+19) Use the estimated noise parameters to check the significance of the estimated offsets using the `offset verification` option and remove offsets from the LS model accordingly.
-19) Plot the `histogram` if statistics of the model/filter residuals or a stationarity assessment are needed.
+20) Plot the `histogram` if statistics of the model/filter residuals or a stationarity assessment are needed.
-20) Run the MIDAS estimator for trend comparison.
+21) Run the MIDAS estimator for trend comparison.
-21) Load the parameters of a `plate model` to check if the site is located where it should be and it is not moving away from its plate.
+22) Load the parameters of a `plate model` to check if the site is located where it should be and it is not moving away from its plate.
-22) Save the results on your computer using the `save` icon at the top right corner.
+23) Save the results on your computer using the `save` icon at the top right corner.
 The periodogram data can be saved by clicking on the `get periodogram data` link below the periodogram.
-23) Iterate through the different coordinate components and save each one of them.
+24) Iterate through the different coordinate components and save each one of them.
 The same component can be saved multiple times, for instance if the model was improved.
-24) `Reset` before starting a new series.
+25) `Reset` before starting a new series.
 Do not refresh the page.

 -----------------